 If you live in a warm area, you might be able to sow spinach seeds in autumn, and then harvest them in winter.
 But if the ground freeze before this plant reaches maturity, you will have to mulch the seeds with hay to help the plants overwinter better.
 When the warmth of spring appears, you can get rid of the mulch to allow your spinach to resume its growth.

 Spinach performs best in locations with cool and damp conditions, so it can become prone to various fungal diseases.
 Some of these are downy mildew and fusarium wilt, which are more likely to bother your spinach if it experiences poor air ventilation and very high humidity levels.
 To avoid possible issues with them, we recommend you plant your spinach so that it gets excellent air circulation and make sure its leaves do not have water on them in the evening.

-- Beautiful -- Full color packet of Viroflay Spinach (Spinacia oleracea) seed; A tried and true french variety that has been grown since 1866.
-Huge green spade-shaped leaves grow quickly and reach to 10" long.
+- Beautiful - Full color packet of Viroflay Spinach (Spinaca Oleracea) Seed.
+A tried and true french variety that has been grown since 1866.
+Huge green spade-shaped leaves grow quickly and long.
 Very cold tolerant; a perfect crop for winter.
-Minimum of 1.5g per packet.
+Minimum of 1.75g (about 153 seeds).

 - 🏅 TRUSTED VARIETY - Popular spinach seeds used by gardeners for years.
 Produces heavy, dark green leaves that are packed full of both flavor and nutrition.

 - 🌱 INDOOR & OUTDOOR GARDEN - Spinach seed is perfect for growing outdoors and indoors.
 It is also a popular variety for growing in hydroponics.